Chart Color Schemes

 In terms of cultural diversity, Munruben - Park Ridge South records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Munruben-Park Ridge South had cultural diversity roughly in line with its wider region, with 78.7% born in Australia, 88.9% citizens, and 90.4% speaking English only at home.
-Christianity was the main religion, comprising 52.0%.
-However, Other religions were overrepresented at 1.2%, compared to Greater Brisbane's 2.7%.
+Munruben-Park Ridge South's cultural diversity was roughly similar to the wider region, with 78.7% of its population born in Australia, 88.9% being citizens, and 90.4% speaking English only at home.
+Christianity was the predominant religion, comprising 52.0% of people in Munruben-Park Ridge South.
+However, there was an overrepresentation in Other religions, which comprised 1.2% compared to 2.7% across Greater Brisbane.

 Frequently Asked Questions - Diversity